DaveyJH/ci-portfolio-one-v4/README.md

 Katie does not work professionally as a photographer, the site is to serve as a platform for displaying her pictures and allowing interested parties to contact her for general purposes.

-*She may, at a later date, add a blog to the site so that element should be considered during the design of the application.*
+*She may, at a later date, add a blog to the site so that element should be considered during the design of the application*
 ***
 ## UX &#8722; User Experience Design
 ### User Requirements